pocket-portal/zine/README.md

 6. Once it's ready, refer to the [print and assembly instructions](#printing-and-assembling-the-zine).

-# How is this different from the original?
+# Changelog: How is this different from the original?

 The key difference between this zine and [Iffy Books's zine](https://iffybooks.net/pocket-wifi-portal/) is that the captive portal method uses a newer version of the Arduino IDE (2.x+) and the LittleFS filesystem instead of SPIFFS.